-Director Terence Fisher’s swansong (and Hammer’s sixth and final Frankenstein film) finds the Baron (Peter Cushing) as Carl Victor, the resident doctor in the famous insane asylum known as ‘Bedlam’ (where he himself was initially housed as an inmate), with young apprentice Dr Helder (Shane Briant), a busty mute known to the inmates as “Angel” (Madeline Smith) and plenty of asylum “residents” to wreak the usual mayhem with.
+Director Terence Fisher’s swansong (and Hammer Films‘ sixth and final Frankenstein film) finds the Baron (Peter Cushing) as the resident doctor in the famous insane asylum known as ‘Bedlam’ – where he himself was initially housed as an inmate.

 In the final scenes, the monster (played by Dave ‘Darth Vader‘ Prowse) – who looks like a mangy Wookie – runs amok in the madhouse before the inmates turn on the monster and rip it to shreds, literally disembowelling the beast.